qeftser/cycle-background/README.md

 in your images.txt file.
 If you pass the argument -r to the command, each set background image will be changed to another random image from the images.txt file.
 If you pass a name that exists in your images.txt file, all set background images will be changed to the image file associated with that name.
-If you attempt to pass a name that is spelling incorrectly, you will get a list of all the potential names.
+If you attempt to pass a name that doesn't exist, you will get a list of all the potential names.
 You can also get this list by passing the argument --names or -n to the command.
 There is also a pretty nice set of help commands.
 Try --help.
 # Demo